ZetCode

 Console.WriteLine(output);

-In the example, we first encode the given string into an array of bytes with GetBytes.
-Later, we decode the bytes into strings with GetString.
-We use four different encodings.
+In this example, we first encode the string into a byte array using GetBytes.
+Then, we decode the bytes back into strings with GetString.
+Four different encodings are demonstrated.

 $ dotnet run